-[Public Notice 6916]
+[Public Notice 6950]

-Bureau of Educational and Cultural Affairs (ECA) Request for Grant Proposals: The U.S./Pakistan Professional Partnership Program
+Bureau of Educational and Cultural Affairs (ECA) Request for Grant Proposals: The U.S./Afghanistan Professional Partnership Program

 Announcement Type: New Grant.
-Funding Opportunity Number: ECA/ PE/C/EUR-SCA-10-32.
+Funding Opportunity Number: ECA/PE/C/EUR-SCA-10-52.

 Catalog of Federal Domestic Assistance Number: 19.415.

 Key Dates:

-Application Deadline: April 9, 2010.
-Executive Summary: In his December 1, 2009, speech in West Point, New York, President Obama said that a new diplomatic initiative in Pakistan would be part of the U.S. strategy to bring peace and stability in the Afghanistan/ Pakistan region.
-As part of this initiative, ECA is seeking proposals for a new two-part program, called "The U.S./Pakistan Professional Partnership Program."
-This program will bring young professionals (ages 20-35) from the two countries together to develop cross cultural relationships and develop professional skills that will positively impact people's lives and will result in stronger ties between the two nations.
+Application Deadline: May 21, 2010.
+Executive Summary: In his December 1, 2009, speech in West Point, New York, President Obama said that a new diplomatic initiative in Afghanistan would be part of the U.S. strategy to bring peace and stability in the Afghanistan/Pakistan region.
+As part of this initiative, ECA is seeking proposals for a new program, called "The U.S./ Afghanistan Professional Partnership Program."
+This program will bring young professionals from the two countries together to develop cross cultural relationships and develop professional skills that will positively impact people's lives and will result in stronger ties between the two nations.